 This isn’t fantasizing, it’s rehearsal.” – Joe Montana

-Mental rehearsal is good on so many levels, and it can inform us as well as familiarising us with those great outcomes.
+Mental rehearsal and creating future memories is good on so many levels, and it can inform us as well as familiarising us with those great outcomes.

 Effect on Confidence: